MCreasey3/KomaTL/README.md

 NOTE on noise reduction: Typically this is done to grayscale or color images, but for binary images, we can use OpenCV's morphological operations to attack very small regions or thin lines in the image.
 This can mess with detail if done incorrectly, so it will be set fairly conservatively.

 <hr>

+:large_blue_diamond: OPTICAL CHARACTER RECOGNITION :large_blue_diamond:

+My OCR engine of choice for this project is Tesseract OCR, developed by Google.
+Traditionally, Tesseract is used with its standard C and C++ APIs.
+However, KomaTL utilizes `pytesseract`, a Python wrapper for Tesseract.